ConMan7X/unnamed-review-site/README.md

-This is an in progress website for food reviews to replace www.NCSFood.com
+This is the updated food review website for Connor and Nicole to share their experiences.

 Built using Next.js and Supabase